-The 2015-16^[32] share of (before housing costs) income held by the top one per cent was - at 8.5 per cent - higher than in every year since 1961 except for 2009-10.^[33] As discussed in Box 3, the importance of the top one per cent to inequality figures is a large part of why different surveys disagree about inequality trends - though there is also reason to think that even the most comprehensive of these currently underestimates the size and rise of top incomes.^[34] As such, the upward trend in top income shares depicted in Figure 38 is a significant part of the explanation for the recent rise in inequality set out in Figure 35.
+The $2015-16^{[33]}$ share of (before housing costs) income held by the top one per cent was - at 8.5 per cent - higher than in every year since 1961 except for 2009-10.^[34] As with 2009-10, the income share of the top one per cent was elevated in 2015-16 due to tax planning, this time around changes to dividend taxation encouraging income to be brought forward into that year.
+As a result you might expect the top one per cent's income share to fall again in future years.

-To further demonstrate this, Figure 39 supplements the recent pattern of inequality (seen in Figure 35) with the Gini metric for the bottom 99 per cent of the population only.
+As discussed in Box 3, the importance of the top one per cent to inequality figures is a large part of why different surveys disagree about inequality trends - though there is also reason to think that even the most comprehensive of these currently underestimates the size and rise of top incomes.^[35] To further demonstrate this, Figure 39 supplements the recent pattern of inequality (seen in Figure 35) with the Gini metric for the bottom 99 per cent of the population only.
 Excluding the top one per cent (and looking before housing costs), inequality has been less volatile and has fallen slightly over the past two decades rather than rising slightly.
 That is, all of the small increase in inequality since the mid-1990s is the result of faster growth for the top one per cent.

-^[32] We do not present any figures for the share of income held by the top one per cent in 2016-17 because our nowcast cannot produce sufficiently robust results for this unusual group.
+[33] We do not present any figures for the share of income held by the top one per cent in 2016-17 because our nowcast cannot produce sufficiently robust results for this unusual group.

-^[33] Separate data available at The Chartbook of Economic Inequality website might suggest that the top one per cent share trended downwards for many decades prior to 1961.
+[34] Separate data available at The Chartbook of Economic Inequality website might suggest that the top one per cent share trended downwards for many decades prior to 1961.

-^[34] R Burkhauser, N Hérault, S Jenkins and R Wilkins, What Has Been Happening to UK Income Inequality since the Mid-1990s?
+[35] R Burkhauser, N Hérault, S Jenkins and R Wilkins, What Has Been Happening to UK Income Inequality since the Mid-1990s?
 Answers from Reconciled and Combined Household Survey and Tax Return Data, Institute for the Study of Labor (IZA), February 2016